andrewt0301/hse-acos-course/docs/part1ca/10_Exceptions/lecture.md

 #### Tasks

-1. Implement an exception handler that prints a message that explain the reason of an exception.
+1. Implement an exception handler that prints a message that explains the reason of an exception (the list of exceptions with descriptions is above).

 2. Image how the try-catch construct is implemented in high-level languages.
-Give a simple example.
+   Then write a program that implements a simple function with an exception handler.
+   The function takes an argument that specifies what exception it will raise (0 - no exception, 1 - some exception from list obove, 2 - some other exception from the list).
+   The function must return exception cause or 0 if no exception has occurred.
+   The program prints the exception cause.

 ## Homework